BACK to knowledge centre

 • Burning

-If you have any of these symptoms, do visit a voice clinic and have your larynx checked by a laryngologist, or ENT doctor.
+If you have any of these symptoms for longer than 4 weeks, do visit a voice clinic and have your larynx checked by a laryngologist, or ENT doctor.

 Often there is no visible cause for these sensations, and you may wonder if it’s ‘all in your head’.
-The truth is, like all our sensory feedback, it is perceived by the brain; so it is in your head, and it’s totally real.
-If you are feeling these symptoms, there is something going on, even if it can’t be observed.
-Sometimes the sensory feedback parts of the brain can become over-sensitised, meaning that your brain is giving you an amplified message from the membranes in the throat.
-A way to reset these messages is to disrupt the habitual pathways, make an unexpected change to your normal behaviour.
+Sometimes there is a misrepresentation in the brain of what is really going on.
+Sensory feedback is perceived by the brain, and the message may appear to be loud and clear, even when there may not be anything evident triggering this.
+If you are feeling these symptoms, you know that there is something going on, even if it can’t be observed.
+It is possible that the sensory feedback parts of the brain have become over-sensitised, meaning that your brain is giving you an amplified and disproportional message from the membranes in the throat.
+A way to reset these messages is to disrupt the habitual pathways, by making an unexpected change to your normal behaviour.

 If you have a persistent cough with no visible inflammation or irritation, you can work to override the messages from the throat to the brain.